wfraser/dropbox-sdk-rust/README.md

 ## Result Types and Errors

-Routes return a nested result type: `Result<Result<T, E>, dropbox_sdk::Error>`.
-The outer `Result` is `Err` if something went wrong in the course of actually making the request, such as network I/O errors or failure to serialize or deserialize the request data.
-This `Result`'s `Ok` variant is another `Result` where the `Ok` value is the deserialized successful result of the call, and the `Err` value is the strongly-typed error returned by the API.
-This inner error indicates some problem with the request, such as file not found, lacking permissions, etc.
+Routes return a result type `Result<T, dropbox_sdk::Error<E>>`.
+The error type is an enum with a number of variants covering common issues such as serialization, network, and I/O errors, but the most important variant is `Error::API`, which is type-parameterized to hold the error returned by the API route you called.
+It indicates some problem with the request itself, such as file not found, lacking permissions, etc.

-The rationale for splitting the errors this way is that the former category usually can't be handled in any way other than by retrying the request, whereas the latter category indicate problems with the actual request itself and probably should not be retried.
-Since most callers can't handle I/O errors in any sensible way, this allows them to use the `?` syntax to pass it up the stack, while still handling errors returned by the server.
+Some routes are "infallible", in that they don't define any error type.
+These can still fail due to generic I/O errors, rate limiting, etc., but they don't have any specific error response defined.
+For example, `files::copy_batch()` will never return `Error::API`, though it might return one of the other error variants.
+In the future, when never-type (`!`) stabilizes, these may be represented with it, but for now they are represented using unit (`()`).

 ## Tests